 Although we do not require previous paddling experience for our multi-day tours (our guides will provide instruction), participants need to be aware that our multi-day sea kayak tours generally paddle between 5 to 15 miles per day.
 Participants must have the physical ability to complete these routes as evacuations for non-medical emergencies can be nearly impossible.

 Safety is always our number one concern and we do everything possible to manage the risks for our clients!
 Your guides have gone through sea kayak instructor and trip leader training with the American Canoe Association (ACA) on Lake Superior.
-All of our guides are certified as either Wilderness First Responders (WFR) or in Wilderness First Aid (WFA).
-Our guides carry two-way VHF marine radios, cell phones (though coverage is sporadic) and a GPS tracking device capable of sending messages and to call for advanced help in an emergency.
+Guides are certified as either First Responders or Wilderness First Responders (WFR).
+Our guides carry two-way VHF marine radios and a GPS tracking device capable of sending messages and to call for advanced help in an emergency.